dotmpe/node-sitefile/doc/feature-client.rst

 2. client structure is not prescribed, no framework for MVC etc.
    Had to design for sitefile v0 some minimal lifecycle events to sync components and DOM/resource loading wihtout it its just not usable.

+Also building and assembling the client entirely client-side looks choppy, and impedes navigation and usability.

 Moving closer to modern HTML concepts like webcomponents and polyfill would improve the situation by deferring responsibilities.